-- View our full range of factsheets online at: cpag.org.uk/scotland/factsheets - CPAG publishes the Welfare Benefits and Tax Credits Handbook, a comprehensive guide to benefits and tax credit for claimants and advisers.
-Find out more at: cpag.org.uk/shop - We run a wide range of training courses on benefits and tax credits for workers of different levels of experience.
-Find out more at: cpag.org.uk/training-and-events - Follow us on Twitter @CPAGScotland
+- View our full range of factsheets online at: cpag.org.uk/scotland/factsheets - CPAG publishes the Welfare Benefits Handbook, a comprehensive guide to benefits for claimants and advisers.
+Find out more at: cpag.org.uk/shop - We run a wide range of training courses on benefits for workers of different levels of experience.
+Find out more at: cpag.org.uk/training-and-events - Follow us @CPAGScotland